dontbanmeplz/BlankCam/README.md

 # BlankCam
-Camera app that takes "secret" photos by looking like an iPhone is turned off.
+iOS camera app that takes "secret" photos by making your iPhone looked turned off.